The mod 2 homology of free spectral Lie algebras: The spectral Lie operad and its desuspension

-Recall that the suspension of an operad $\cO$ is an operad $\opsusp \cO$ defined so that:
+Recall that the suspension of an operad $\cO$ in spectra is an operad $\opsusp \cO$ defined so that:

-\begin{itemize} \item $\opsusp \cO$-algebra structures on $\Sigma A$ correspond to $\cO$-algebra structures on $A$, \item the free algebra functors satisfy $F_{\opsusp \cO}(\Sigma X) = \Sigma F_{\cO}(X)$, and \item as a symmetric sequence, $(\Sigma \cO)_n$ is given by $(S^{-1})^{\sm n} \sm \Sigma \cO_n$ with $\Sigma_n$ acting diagonally, permuting the smash factors on the left and acting on $\Sigma \cO_n$ via the suspension of the action on $\cO_n$ (that is, it acts trivially on the suspension coordinate of $\Sigma \cO_n$). \end{itemize}
+\begin{itemize} \item $\opsusp \cO$-algebra structures on $\Sigma A$ correspond to $\cO$-algebra structures on $A$, \item the free algebra functors satisfy $F_{\opsusp \cO}(\Sigma X) = \Sigma F_{\cO}(X)$, and \item as a symmetric sequence, $(\opsusp \cO)_n$ is given by $(S^{-1})^{\sm n} \sm \Sigma \cO_n$ with $\Sigma_n$ acting diagonally, permuting the smash factors on the left and acting on $\Sigma \cO_n$ via the suspension of the action on $\cO_n$ (that is, it acts trivially on the suspension coordinate of $\Sigma \cO_n$). \end{itemize}

-By the \emph{spectral Lie operad} we mean the desuspension $\opsusp^{-1} \idop$ of the operad formed by the Goodwillie derivatives of the identity.
-It is the spectral Lie operad which is most closely analogous to Lie algebras and some of our formulas would be simpler for it, but we will stick to the language of the $\idop$-operad and $\idop$-algebras to make using the available literature easier.
-As a symmetric sequence, the spectral Lie operad is given by the derivatives of the functor $\Omega \Sigma : \Topp \to \Topp$ (see \cite[Section 8]{GoodwillieIII}).
+Following existing nomenclature, we will call the operad $\idop$ formed by the Goodwillie derivatives of the identity, the \emph{spectral Lie operad}.
+Even though it is actually the desuspension $\opsusp^{-1} \idop$ that is most closely analogous to the classical Lie operad and some of our formulas would be simpler for it, we will stick to the language of the $\idop$-operad and $\idop$-algebras to make using the available literature easier.
+As a symmetric sequence, $\opsusp^{-1} \idop$ is given by the derivatives of the functor $\Omega \Sigma : \Topp \to \Topp$ (see \cite[Section 8]{GoodwillieIII}).

-As we said before, the easiest way to describe the operad structure of $\idop$ is to describe a cooperad structure on the bar construction of the nonunital commutative operad, and obtain the operad structure of $\idop$ by taking Spanier-Whitehead duals.
-To describe Ching's cooperad structure, we need to explain how to think of the points of $|P_n|$ as trees.
+As we said before, the easiest way to describe the operad structure of $\idop$ is to describe a cooperad structure on the bar construction of the nonunital commutative operad, and obtain the operad structure of $\idop$ by taking Spanier--Whitehead duals.
+For a description of Ching's cooperad structure, we refer the reader to \cite[Section 4]{ChingBar}.